dshetty100/Pewlett-Hackard-Analysis/README.md

 The CSV files and the SQL queries for the analysis can be found at http://github.com/dshetty100/Pewlett-Hackard-Analysis under the Data and Queries folders, respectively.

+The starting input for the project were six CSV files.
+Their column headers and relationships are diagrammed in the ERD (Entity Relationship Diagram) shown above.
+Once relationships were mapped, databases were created, linked through keys, and the data from the CSVs were imported.
+Once this was done we were able to begin making queries and isolating useful chunks of information.
+These query results were then, in turn, exported into their own discrete CSV files for later review.

+Early stage inquiries involved collecting lists of PH employees who where were "of retirement age," department managers, and potential retirees from select departments.
+The end-of-project Challenge section focused on creating two primary query results:

+- a summary of the number of retiring employees by their current job title;
+- a list of all employees eligible for a mentorship program designed for retiring staff.
+-
 ## Results
 The results of the anlysis can be found in the files, retiring_titles.csv and mentorship_eligibilty.csv, under Data folder in  http://github.com/dshetty100/Pewlett-Hackard-Analysis